-UW-Parkside was awarded \$407,750, from the Aurora Better Together Fund, the largest grant in the University and College category.
+UW-Parkside was previously awarded a grant, from the Aurora Better Together Fund, the largest grant in the University and College category.
 UW-Parkside has partnered with Women and Children's Horizons, Carthage College, and Gateway Technical College.
-This collaboration is designed to develop and provide a consistent, cohesive approach to sexual violence awareness and victim services in the community.
+This collaboration continues today, even though the grant is expired, and is designed to develop and provide a consistent, cohesive approach to sexual violence awareness and victim services in the community.
 The four organizations involved with the project have already signed a memorandum of understanding demonstrating a commitment to work together to provide trauma-informed services to student and employee victims of sexual assault and improve the overall response to sexual violence on campus.
 The grant will allow for a sexual assault victim advocate/trainer to be employed whom will focus on training of students and staff as well as facilitating accessibility to advocacy, including but not limited to confidential crisis intervention, legal advocacy, medical advocacy, one-on-one client meetings, support groups and community referrals and information for students and employees referred by Parkside, Carthage, and Gateway.